Ghirensics/ghiro-appliance/README.md

  * 1 CPU
  * 1 Gb RAM

-Giving more RAM and more CPUs is reccomended if possible.
+Giving more RAM and more CPUs is recommended if possible.
 More CPUs you can assign faster image processing you get.

 Configure networking